datadryad/dryad-app/documentation/external_services/amazon_aws_ec2_setup.md

 AWS RDS database engine update
 =====================================
-This can be done in 2 ways:
+This can be done in two ways:

 ## Direct update from AWS console
 - Will update the database engine version to a new version on current database instance